rasmusab/officialcocktails/officialcocktails.com/content/cocktails/clover_club.md

 ![](/cocktail-images/clover_club.jpeg)

-## Directions for how to make a Clover Club
+## Directions for how to make the Clover Club

 Steps to make a Clover Club drink: